 - Aliasing is a clue that the DV is being imaged.

 - Sample volume size may be in the 2 mm. range.

 - A typical S,D,A waveform is normal, and there is no reversal of flow in diastole (See below).

 - An absent or reversed A-wave is considered abnormal (See below).

 Above.
 The umbilical vein enters the fetal abdomen in an ascending direction.
 It then travels more horizontally and to the right near the region of the right portal vein.
 The ductus venosus (DV) arises from the umbilical vein in this region and descends steeply toward the head to enter the inferior vena cava.

 Above.
 To identify the DV, a sagittal scan for the fetal upper abdomen should be taken initially toward the left side to include an image of the fetal stomach.
 The transducer is then moved longitudinally toward the right side of the fetus.
 Using color Doppler, the umbilical vein and DV can be identified through a mid-sagittal longitudinal section of the fetal liver.
 The origin of the umbilical vein can be determined by an oblique transverse section through the upper abdomen, and color Doppler may indicate higher velocities of the DV compared to the umbilical vein.
-The aliasing is a cue that the sample is in the DV (see above).
-The lumen of the DV is smaller than the umbilical vein, and a smaller sample volume size (2 mm. or less) may be needed to obtain adequate Doppler velocity waveforms.
+The aliasing is a clue that the sample is in the DV (See above).
+The lumen of the DV is smaller than the umbilical vein, and a smaller sample volume size (2 mm or less) may be needed to obtain adequate Doppler velocity waveforms.

+Above.
 As noted previously, the normal flow velocity waveform of the ductus venosus is described in 3 phases and reflects events in the fetal right ventricle and right atrium as follows:

 • (S) right ventricular systole